Jac-Zac/Cloud-Computing-Final-Exam/Containers/README.md

 docker-compose -f compose.yaml up --build
 ```

+Each node has a limit of 2 CPU cores.
+However, on macOS, core pinning for Docker containers using the `--cpuset-cpus` option is not effective because Docker Desktop for Mac runs containers inside a lightweight VM, which abstracts the host CPU cores.
+As a result, pinning containers to specific cores does not actually restrict CPU usage to those cores on a Mac

 This starts three containers:

 - `master`: Master node: which can ssh in other machines